Knives Out: From Daniel Craig’s detective to Chris Evans’ viral jumper - 5 reasons why everyone was talking about the film

-To celebrate the home entertainment release of Knives Out on Saturday, March 21, and as filming on Knives Out 2 is expected to start ‘imminently’, we explain the hype around the film, why everyone was talking about it and what we know about the sequel so far.
+To celebrate the release of Knives Out on Prime Video at the end of July 2020, and as filming on Knives Out 2 is expected to start ‘imminently’, we explain the hype around the film, why everyone was talking about it and what we know about the sequel so far.

 Knives Out: Why was everyone talking about it?

 1. It's a modern take on the traditional whodunit (SPOILER-FREE)

 In a year that was largely dominated by sequels and franchises (the top five biggest films worldwide in 2019 were all Disney, or fronted by superheroes), Knives Out was an original idea that resonated with audiences.